Skip to main content

 The income provided for in this number will not be imputed:

-• Positive income corresponding to income derived from credit, insurance or service provision activities when more than 50 percent of the income corresponding to them has been made with unrelated persons or entities.
+• Positive income corresponding to income derived from credit, insurance or service provision activities when more than 50% of the income corresponding to these activities has been obtained from unrelated persons or entities.

-• The income provided for in letters b) and e) in the case of securities derived from participation in the capital or own funds of entities that grant, at least, 5% of the capital of an entity and are held for a minimum period of one year, for the purpose of directing and managing the participation, provided that the investee entity meets certain requirements
+• The income provided for in letters b) and e) in the case of securities derived from participation in the capital or equity of entities that grant at least 5% of the capital of an entity and are held for a minimum period of one year, with the purpose of directing and managing the participation, provided that the participating entity meets certain requirements.

-• The positive income referred to in the letters of the previous section when the sum of their amounts is less than 15 percent of the total income obtained by the non-resident entity, except the income referred to in letter g) of said section that will be charged in full.
+• Positive income referred to in the letters of the previous section when the sum of their amounts is less than 15% of the total income obtained by the non-resident entity, except for the income referred to in letter g) of said section which will be imputed in its entirety.

-• Dividends or participation in profits, including interim dividends, in the part that corresponds to the positive income that has been imputed.
+• Dividends or profit shares, including interim dividends, in the part that corresponds to the positive income that has been imputed.

-2. Income obtained from entities that do not develop economic activities
+2. Income obtained from entities that do not carry out economic activities

-The total income obtained will be charged unless the taxpayer proves that the operations are carried out with the material and personal means existing in a non-resident entity in Spanish territory belonging to the same group in the sense of article 42 of the Commercial Code.
+The total income obtained will be imputed unless the taxpayer proves that the operations are carried out with the material and personal resources existing in an entity not resident in Spanish territory belonging to the same group within the meaning of article 42 of the Commercial Code.

 Amount of positive attributable income

-The amount of positive income to be imputed will be calculated in accordance with the principles and criteria established in the Corporate Tax regulations for determining the tax base.
-For these purposes, the exchange rate in effect at the end of the financial year of the non-resident entity in Spanish territory will be used.
+The amount of positive income to be imputed will be calculated in accordance with the principles and criteria established in the Corporate Tax regulations for determining the taxable base.
+For these purposes, the exchange rate in effect at the close of the financial year of the entity not resident in Spanish territory will be used.

-When the investee entity is a resident of countries or territories classified as tax havens, it will be presumed, unless proven otherwise, that the income obtained by the investee entity is 15% of the acquisition value of the participation.
+When the participating entity is a resident of countries or territories classified as tax havens, it will be presumed, unless proven otherwise, that the income obtained by the participating entity is 15% of the acquisition value of the participation.

-The imputation will be made in proportion to the participation of the resident natural person in the results of the non-resident entity and, failing that, to the participation in the capital, own funds or voting rights of the entity.
+The imputation will be made in proportion to the participation of the resident natural person in the results of the non-resident entity and, failing that, to the participation in the capital, equity or voting rights of the entity.

-The imputation will be made in the tax period that includes the day on which the non-resident entity has concluded its fiscal year which, for these purposes, cannot be understood to last longer than 12 months.
+The imputation will be made in the tax period that includes the day on which the non-resident entity has concluded its fiscal year, which, for these purposes, cannot be understood as lasting more than 12 months.